JacksWebBrand/gather/README.md

 Currently, the plan is to implement the main application with React / Typescript; the 'microservices' that will power it with Typescript; the databases with mongoDB; and, most importantly, the API's in Typescript.
 Should this prove impractical however, as I learn I am open to change for the good of the data!
 The point is the API's - not the quality of the app they will each be demonstrated within.

+## pure\_

+_The goal is 'pure' data collection.
+For example, there would be an API for gathering ip addresses, and one for detecting how long a user hovers over an image; but there won't be an API for detecting how long a typical Briton hovers over images (based on the aggregate data of British ip addresses and how long each of them hovers around)._

 ---

 ### Immediate future of the project:

 1. Create a suite of image based datapoints; focusing on quality over quantity.